 Provide concrete examples illustrating each criterion and scale point.
 Show examples of responses that would receive a '1', '3', or '5' on a Likert scale, or why one response should be ranked higher than another.
 This calibration step is essential for consistency.

-The quality of your human evaluation data hinges on your raters.
+The quality of your human evaluation data depends on your raters.

 Choose raters appropriate for the task: